-

 No Prompts: The user has the option to right-click on the detail line to assign a lot number, but the system will never prompt the user to make the selection.

-Continue with the Tracing Lots and Reporting Lots Information section to review existing lots information.
+Continue with the Inventory Lots Tracing and Recording section to review existing lot information.